KiotaLabs/internships2020/SoftwareDevelopmentJava.md

 These are conceptual questions, and not programming tasks.
-In each of the following questions, we are looking for basic explanations, but please note that demonstrating with code examples is the ultimate winning strategy.
+In each of the following questions, we are looking for basic explanations, but please note that demonstrating with code examples wherever possible is the ultimate winning strategy.

 ### Data Serialization
 1. What is the meaning of serialization (or deserialization) of Data?